sinaahmadi/sinaahmadi.github.io/_posts/2019-06-26-research-visit-to-copenhagen.md

   - Lexical and orthographic normalization
   - Paraphrasing techniques

-In addition, I believe that corresponding the hierarchical sense structure in DDO where any semantically-distinct sense of the entry is provided separately, requires an extracting of all possible senses in the sense descriptions of ODS independent from the original structure.
+In addition, I believe that corresponding the hierarchical sense structure in DDO where any semantically-distinct sense of the entry is provided separately, requires the extractions of all possible senses, in the sense descriptions of ODS, independent from the original structure.
 Some of the senses are no more valid and some others have changed their semantic relationship through time.
-Therefore, considering a larger range of semantic relationships such as hypernymy and hyponymy in addition to synonymy, antonymy and equivalence makes sense.
+Therefore, considering a larger range of semantic relationships such as hypernymy and hyponymy in addition to synonymy, antonymy and equivalence might should be taken into account as well.

+We are planning to organize a shared task in a near future and provide our data for the same task of sense alignment.

 <div class="card mb-3 text-center">
     <img class="rounded mx-auto d-block" src="{{ site.url }}/docs/pictures/Denmark2019/IMG_0155.JPG" style="width:100%" align="middle" alt="Afstand (noun) in DDO and ODS"/>